Mhatre-99/online_training_platform/Samit_Mhatre_README.md

 - On Render backend deploy link: https://csci5709-group5.onrender.com/

-- My feature can be found at Link: https://falafellas.netlify.app/module/660c7532123d02faaef51140
+- My feature can be found at Link: https://falafellas.netlify.app/module/660d8987dced2306614b3581

-- The link to my features backend: https://csci5709-group5.onrender.com/module/get/660c7532123d02faaef51140
+- The link to my features backend API: https://csci5709-group5.onrender.com/module/get/660d8987dced2306614b3581

 ## Instructions

 - The feature that I have worked on is *Modules*.
 - A module is a part of a course which can be accessed through that course.

+- Task achieved:
+  - Display Videos and Quizzes
     - It contains video lectures and quizzes.
-- It allows users to access these videos and quizzes.
+It allows users to access (displays) these videos and quizzes.
+  - Play Videos
+    - The video can be played by clicking on videos.
-- *To attempt the quizzes there is another feature 'Quiz Attempt'.*
+    - *To attempt the quizzes there is another feature 'Quiz Attempt' that is yet to be developed.*
+  - Track the completion of module.
+    - It also tracks the progress of the completion of the module.
     - The progress of the module is tracked by tracking the progress(status) of each content within that module.
+    - The status of video changes to completed if the video is played till the end.
+    - The completed content (video/quiz) is updated in the user progress schema.

 - The Files created as part of these features are:
   - *Backend*
     - *Controller*